danchoi/vitunes/README.markdown

 * ViTunes is the third experiment.

-If you run a coffeeshop or coworking space where you'd like to let people use a common iTunes library like a jukebox, please let me know, because I'm interested in making something convenient for this kind of environment.
+If you run a coffeeshop or coworking space where you'd like to let people use a common iTunes library like a jukebox, **please let me know**, because I'm interested in making something convenient for this kind of environment.
 This will probably require interaction via mobile devices.